odow/StochOptFormat/README.md

   the realization of the random variable at that node.
 Note that `support` may be an _out-of-sample_ realization, that is, one which is not contained in the corresponding `realizations` field of the node.
-Testing a policy is a larger topic, so we expand on it in the section [Problems, algorithms, and policies](#problems-algorithms-and-policies).
+Testing a policy is a larger topic, so we expand on it in the section [Problems, policies, and algorithms](#problems-policies-and-algorithms).

 There is also an optional key, `historical_scenarios::List{List{Object}}`.
 The value of the key is identical to `test_scenarios`, except that these scenarios